 - Majority of the business provides an estimate of Ending Inventory instead of making an exact Inventory count which again results in affecting the calculation of Average Inventory which itself is based on the Mean of Beginning and Ending Inventory.

-- Thus Average Inventory levels and various Inventory ratios such as Inventory Turnover Level, Average Inventory Holding etc provides various interesting insights into the performance of a company and the movement of Inventory in and out of the business which can further dwell into by the management to make better-informed business decisions.
+- Inventory Holding provides various interesting insights into the performance of a company and the movement of Inventory in and out of the business which can further dwell into by the management to make better-informed business decisions.

 This has been a guide to Average Inventory Formula.
 Here we discuss how to calculate Average Inventory using its formula equation and its uses along with practical examples.
 You can learn more about Accounting from the following articles –